unfunk/Ghost.py/README.rst

 Full Documentation
 ------------------
-The full documentation can be find in the following link
+The full documentation can be found in the following link

 * http://carrerasrodrigo.github.com/Ghost.py/